icon-project/multisig-wallet/README.md

 ####  checkIsWalletOwner

-Return boolean which shows whether address is wallet owner or not.
+Returns a boolean which shows whether a given address is a wallet owner or not.

 ```python
 @external(readonly=True)